 Although children are starting to read on their own by age 6 to 7, I cannot emphasize enough the importance of still reading aloud to them.
 For most children in this age range, their reading level will lag behind their comprehension level.
 Reading aloud bridges the gap and provides them with more complex ideas and themes to mull over then they would otherwise receive.
 Of course, reading aloud also provides a perfect opportunity to discuss the books!
 So you’ll find two lists here, really: one to read aloud and one for your child to read alone.
-For a particularly advanced reader or listener, I recommend checking out my list for Catholic 8-10 year olds.
+For a particularly advanced reader or listener, I recommend checking out my list Good Books for… Catholic 8 to 9 year olds .

 Books to Read Aloud

 The Squire and the Scroll and its counterpart for girls The Princess and the Kiss: A Story of God’s Gift of Purity are two wonderful books about purity written specifically for Catholic children.
 These books talk about purity of heart and body as a precious gift from God and how one must resist temptations to impurity.
 These two books provide a gentle introduction to purity that even our very young children need in this day and age.

 The Kitchen Knight: A Tale of King Arthur is a retelling by Margaret Hodges of a classic Arthurian legend of a humble knight rescuing a fair maiden.
 Complete with intricate and richly colored illustrations which will fascinate children, this story offers a glimpse into a world of chivalry, knighthood, and honor.

 Margaret Hodges also has a retelling of Saint George and the Dragon with equally lavish illustrations.
 This retelling features a real fire-breathing dragon that George fights, but you can discuss with children how the

 is story can be seen as an allegory of the fight against temptation and the devil.
 This story also offers a great lesson in perseverance as George continues his battle despite the seeming impossibility of his task.